A New Method for the Analysis of Signals: The Square Wave Transform (SWT): Brief review of the application of the SWM to the analysis of functions of one variable

 Each of these trains of waves $S_i$, for $i = 1, 2, 3, \ldots, 9$ and $10$, will be characterized by a certain frequency $f_i$ (that is, the number of waves in the train of square waves considered which is contained in the unit of time), and a certain coefficient $C_i$ whose absolute value is the amplitude of the corresponding train.

 For the case considered here, a description will be provided below of how the amplitudes corresponding to the different trains of square waves are determined (see figure~\ref{f2}).

 The vertical arrow pointing down at the right of figure~\ref{f2} indicates how to add the terms corresponding to each of the 10 sub-intervals of $\Delta t$.
-Thus, to obtain the values of the coefficients corresponding to $S_1$, $S_2$, $S_3$, \ldots, $S_9$, and $S_{10}$, the following system of linear algebraic equations must be solved:
+This procedure will make it possible to compute the values of the coefficients $C_1$, $C_2$, $C_3$, \ldots, $C_9$, and $C_{10}$ shown in figure 2.
+First, however, indications will be given about how to compute the frequencies $f_1$, $f_2$, $f_3$, \ldots, $f_9$, and $f_{10}$ corresponding respectively to the square wave trains $S_1$, $S_2$, $S_3$, \ldots, $S_9$, and $S_{10}$.